GuilhermeGiachellin/BlogAppRails/README.md

 # Blog APP

-> A simple blog constructed with Ruby where you can post content and red comments.
+> A simple blog constructed with Ruby where you can make posts, leave comments and like posts from other users.

 ## Built With